sparkflows/sparkflows-docs/docs/release-notes/2020-april.rst

 New Features
 ------------

-- Added AWS S3 in DATABROWSERS with improvment
+- Added AWS S3 in DATABROWSERS with improvement
 - Integrated with S3 UPLOAD for file feature
 - Integrated with S3 CREATE DIRECTORY feature
 - Integrated with S3 DELETE FILE feature